Dick Powell

-Richard Ewing Powell (November 14, 1904 – January 2, 1963) was an American actor, musician, producer, director, and studio head.
+Richard Ewing Powell (November 14, 1904 – January 2, 1963) was an American actor, singer, musician, producer, director, and studio head.
 Though he came to stardom as a musical comedy performer, he showed versatility and successfully transformed into a hardboiled leading man, starring in projects of a more dramatic nature.
 He was the first actor to portray private detective Philip Marlowe on screen.

 Early life

-Powell was born the middle of three sons of mother Sally Rowena in Mountain View, the seat of Stone County in northern Arkansas.
-His brothers were Howard (the eldest) and Luther (the youngest).
-The family moved the boys to Little Rock in 1914, where Powell sang in church choirs and with local orchestras and started his own band.
-Powell attended the former Little Rock College before he started his entertainment career as a singer with the Royal Peacock Band, which toured throughout the Midwest.
+Powell was born the middle of three sons of Ewing Powell and mother Sally Rowena in Mountain View, Arkansas.

-During this time, he married Mildred Maund, a model, but she found being married to an entertainer not to her liking.
+He married Mildred Maund, a model, but she found being married to an entertainer not to her liking.
 After a final trip to Cuba together, Mildred moved to Hemphill, Texas, and the couple divorced in 1932.
 Later, Powell joined the Charlie Davis Orchestra, based in Indianapolis.
 He recorded a number of records with Davis and on his own for the Vocalion label in the late 1920s.

 Stardom

 Powell moved to Pittsburgh, where he found great local success as the master of ceremonies at the Enright Theater and the Stanley Theater.